 In a case where two or more districts consolidate, prior status for all districts and schools involved will be void.
-The newly formed district and its schools will obtain their first status and Long Term Goals targets based upon assessment results of the first full year of operation.
+The newly formed district and its schools will obtain their first status and Long-Term Goals targets based upon assessment results of the first full year of operation.
+In the new districts first academic year, College and Career Readiness points will be redistributed equally due to CCR being comprised of the previous year's completer roster.
+Refer to Redistribution of SPI Points.
+This indicator will apply to the newly consolidated district following their second academic year.